null G-5DLXE7JB0V

 read more

-Back to School Essentials for Kids
+Top Back to School Essentials for Kids You Need Now

 Nov 3rd 2025

-Back to School Essentials for Kids
+Top Back to School Essentials for Kids You Need Now

 The school year is back and we have some tips on how to cold and flu-proof your child.Children need special nutritional support as they head back to school each fall.
 Any gathering of kids creates a perfect opportunity for germs to spread, and no sooner has the school year gotten underway then flu season beginning.How can you strengthen your child’s immune system and avoid winter colds and flus?Number one, banish sugar from your child’s diet.
 Even a small amount of refined sugar can suppress your child’s immune system for hours.
 Immune cells need a lot of vitamin C to function normally, but sugar, which has a chemical structure similar to vitamin C, competes with the vitamin to enter the cells, creating an artificial vitamin C shortage.
 Avoid fruit juices (including orange juice), which are also too high in sugar.
 Whole fruits, however, are fine in moderation.Feed your child the right fats.
 Trans fats and excess omega 6 fats (found in supermarket vegetable oils) depress immunity,…